redstreet/fava_investor/fava_investor/modules/tlh/README.md

 ### `account_field`
 Default: LEAF(account)

-This string is a part of the beancount query.
-If you want to see the entire account name, set this to 'account'.
+BQL string that determines what is shown in the account column.
+If this is set to an integer, it is replaced with one of the following built-in values:
+- `0`: show the entire account name (same as setting it to `'account'`)
+- `1`: show only the leaf of the account
+- `2`: show only the last but one substring in the account hierarchy.
+Eg: if the account is `Assets:Investments:Taxable:XTrade:AAPL`, show simply `XTrade`

 ---